University Emergency Response Team

 The Victoria University of Wellington Emergency Response Team provides light rescue and emergency response services to the University and wider community.

 The team is made up of staff and student volunteers who train regularly to be able to respond to major incidents affecting the University and wider community, when other emergency services are stretched or unavailable.

 Training focuses on providing the following services during a major incident:

 - reconnaissance and survey of affected areas

 - disaster surface search and rescue (light rescue)

 - liaison and radio communication links with University building cluster groups

 - welfare services to the community.

 We run recruitment in February to March each year, this was postponed to July for 2022.
 We hold a few open training sessions to allow prospective members to to see if it's for them, before inviting formal applications to join the team.

 Regular training takes place weekly during the academic terms on Monday nights from 5.30pm–7.30pm.
-There are also full day training courses from time to time in subjects such as first aid and general rescue.
+There are also formal training courses on weekends from time to time to gain qualifications in subjects such as first aid and general rescue.